mmvergara/psau-rant/README.md

 - add show email on settings page
 - add card 5 button
 - add made by vergara mark matthew on navbar
-- use dynamic form for
-- make the term part a textfield